How to Code a THYROIDECTOMY

 Thyroidectomy

-Thyroidectomy procedures involve surgical removal of all or part of the thyroid gland.
-Thyroidectomy is mainly classified into partial thyroidectomy and Total thyroidectomy.
+Thyroidectomy involves the surgical removal of all or part of the thyroid gland.
+The procedure is primarily classified into two types: partial thyroidectomy and total thyroidectomy.

 Thyroidectomy CPT Coding